blin/proof-checking-euclid/README.md

   `by_prop_Col_ABC_BAC` instead of `lemma_collinear1`.
 * You can find the full list of renames in [sed_renames.txt](./sed_renames.txt).
 * Many lemmas are introduced
-  to make it easier to use some of the definitions and to make sense of what is going on.
+  to make it easier to use some of the definitions, these lemmas were named to start with `by_def_$OBJECT_`.
+* Many lemmas are introduced to make sense of what is going on.
   Newly introduced lemmas start with `lemma_s` , with `s` for `supporting`.
+* Long proofs by contradiction that assert the lemma's goal were re-structured as proofs "by cases", thus turning `contrdict+exact` into just `exact`.

 ## Diagrams